The ABRIDGED Full Story

 But it felt so right.

-I started with a naturopath whom I adore and who got me going down a new path which eventually led me to my first session with a life coach.
-I was blown away by the power of my first session and finally felt like there was a different way forward; a way that wasn't fraught with hustling, sleeplessness, exhaustion, agitation, people pleasing, and illness.
+I started with a naturopath whose directives reset my system.
+Then I was able to look up to see where I should go next and which eventually led me to my first experience with life coaching.
+Blown away by the power of my first session, I finally felt like there was a different way forward; a way that wasn't fraught with hustling, overthinking, sleeplessness, exhaustion, agitation, people pleasing, and illness.
 I discovered I was more powerful than I realized, that I truly was the creator of all my experiences, and that I could change them whenever I wanted.

-As I opened up to working with a life coach, I discovered the multitude of avenues available through this new way of being.
+As I opened up to working with a life coach, I discovered the avenues available through this new way of being.
 I met a whole group of like-minded people also doing their own inner healing work.
 Listening to their stories gave me hope and inspired me to change the course of my career permanently.
-The prospect was very scary because it broke from the secure, "correct" trajectory one's life "should" go; very scary.
+The prospect was very scary because it broke from the secure, "correct" trajectory one's life "should" go - very scary!

-Much to the shock of EVERYONE and with the unwavering support of my husband, I left the job that I had spent my entire life training for.
-It was THE BEST DECISION and it landed at just the right time for me to enrol in the FIT Life Method Academy's Coaching and Mentorship certification.
+Much to the shock of EVERYONE and with the unwavering support of my husband, I left the job that I had spent my entire life training for and it was THE BEST DECISION which landed at just the right time for me to enrol in the FIT Life Method Academy's Coaching and Mentorship certification.

 I see my life as an ongoing series of personal learning opportunities and, most days, I am ready for the learning.
 I love it when I can learn with ease AND I can appreciate the learning that happens during those times when I am resistant and choose the struggle.